 • Navigate the Windows application

-• Define the input and output fields
+• Define the fields

 • Optionally add any additional logic to the script